vikkyb/raft-socket-implementation/README.md

 # A Python RAFT leader election implementation using sockets
 This repository contains the code used for the second assignment of Distributed Data Processing Systems and cannot be used for any other purpose.
 RAFT is a consensus algorithm that elects a leader to enforce consensus.
 The specific part of leader election is implemented for the assignment.
 There are two main files, one can be used to run the election on a local system (which can be slow but good for testing purposes) and a file used for running the code on the DAS-5 system.
+The code should support up to 20 nodes (in theory), but I have not been able to verify this number by testing it.
+For larger numbers of nodes, the way ports are selected should be changed.

 # How to run the code
 ## Local